 Medical Mysteries (the packets below include parts of this comprehensive packet)

-If you do not need a lesson plan, but just want some interesting reading and then some questions to practice comprehension, also see Free Reading Comprehension Worksheets.
+If you do not need a lesson plan, but just want some interesting reading and then some questions to practice comprehension, see also Reading Comprehension Worksheets.

 In this short lesson students watch a short TED Ed video about the value of sleep, read a PBS article about sleep and the teenage brain, and answer comprehension questions about what they have learned.